HimadriDas0924/learning_React/Theory/L5_LetsGetHooked/notes.md

      1. `useState()`;

+        - import it as named export from "react".

         - it returns a (state variable) and (a function to update the state variable).

         - Both of them should be accepted in an array.